 RaD Lab+Outside the Walls Fellowship supports ALAANA (African, Latinx, Asian, Arab and Native American) artists and creatives who use radical imagination to practice a racially just society.
 All of the fellows will demonstrate alternative ways towards racial equity through the lens of radical imagination and social justice.

-We will support a combination of project grants at $25K per year for research, implementation and continuation.
-The program will offer up to $50K per project to address the inadequate support for ALAANA-identified artists to contribute to culture in the hustle and grind mode in the art world.
+We will support a combination of project grants at $40K per year for research, implementation and continuation.
+Artists have challenges receiving funds at all stages of their projects, and being able to fund at least two phases will invest in the artist and the idea.
+With this understanding, the program will offer multi-year grants.
 Additionally, artists rarely get the opportunity, time, space and financial resources to put their imaginations of justice out into the world.
 The fellowship will help expand the funding landscape and distribute the funds to the most vulnerable community—ALAANA individuals.

 The program is divided into two parts: RaD Lab (research and development) and Outside the Walls.
 During the RaD Lab year, the fellows spend a year researching, developing and testing their project for Outside the Walls.
 Over this time, each awardee will present their idea to their communities/neighbors, stakeholders, and interested publics on a quarterly basis.

-Outside the Walls is our exhibition model that presents exhibitions and installations in Chicago neighborhoods developed through RaD Lab.
+Outside the Walls is our presentation model that presents convenings, workshops, exhibitions, and installations in Chicago neighborhoods developed through RaD Lab.
 The art or research form will be installed in spaces that do not typically host art exhibitions and are easily accessible to the public.
 Outside the Walls features programming led by artists and their neighbors in support of the exhibitions and the engagement cultivated during RaD Lab.

 With both parts, Threewalls assists with the public engagements in terms of brainstorming about different ways to present to the public, logistics (securing space, communicating with various groups) and documentation.
 Threewalls collaborates with the fellows throughout the process and conducts quarterly check-ins to help problem solve and to assure that they are making progress on their project.